PhilippeRoemer/CryptoWeatherWidget/README.md

-This app will be built out to be a conbination of the crypto tablet app and also display local weather.
+This app will be built out to be a combination of the crypto tablet app and display local weather.
 Updates will be added in soon.